-RCW 90.94.030 adds to the management regime for new homes using domestic permit-exempt well withdrawals in WRIA 15 and elsewhere.
-For example, local governments must, among other responsibilities relating to new permit-exempt domestic wells, collect a $500 fee for each building permit and record withdrawal restrictions on the title of the affected properties.
-Additionally, this law restricts new permit-exempt domestic withdrawals in WRIA 15 to a maximum annual average of up to 950 gallons per days per connection, subject to the five thousand gallons per day and ½-acre outdoor irrigation of non-commercial lawn/garden limits established in RCW 90.44.050.
-Ecology has published its interpretation and implementation of RCW 19.27.097 and RCW 90.94 in Water Resources POL 2094 (Ecology, 2019a).
+RCW 90.94.030 adds to the management regime for new homes using domestic PE well withdrawals in WRIA 15 and elsewhere.
+For example, local governments must, among other responsibilities relating to new PE domestic wells, collect a $500 fee for each building permit and record withdrawal restrictions on the title of the affected properties.
+Additionally, this law restricts new PE domestic withdrawals in WRIA 15 to a maximum annual average of up to 950 gallons per days (gpd) per connection, subject to the 5,000 gpd and ½-acre outdoor irrigation of non-commercial lawn/garden limits established in RCW 90.44.050.
+Ecology has published its interpretation and implementation of RCW 19.27.097 and RCW 90.94 in Water Resources POL 2094 (Ecology 2019a).
 For additional information, readers can review those laws and policy for comprehensive details and agency interpretations.

 1.1.3 Planning Requirements Under RCW 90.94.030

-While supplementing the local building permit requirements, RCW 90.94.030(3) goes on to establish the planning criteria for WRIA 15.
+While supplementing the local building permit requirements, RCW 90.94.030(3) goes on to establish planning criteria for WRIA 15.
 In doing so, it sets the minimum standard of Ecology’s collaboration with the WRIA 15 Committee in the preparation of this watershed plan.
-In practice, the process of plan development was one of broad integration, collectively shared work, and a striving for consensus described in the WRIA 15 Committee’s adopted operating principles, which are further discussed below.
+In practice, the process of plan development was one of broad integration, collectively shared work, and a striving for consensus described in the Committee’s adopted operating principles, which are further discussed below.

-In addition to these procedural requirements, the law and consequently this watershed plan, is concerned with the identification of projects and actions intended to offset the anticipated impacts from new permit-exempt domestic groundwater withdrawals over the next 20 years and provide a net ecological benefit.
+In addition to these procedural requirements, the law (and consequently, this watershed plan) is concerned with the identification of projects and actions intended to offset the anticipated impacts from new PE domestic groundwater withdrawals over the next 20 years and provide a NEB.
 In establishing the primary purpose of this watershed plan, RCW 90.94.030 (3) also details both the required and recommended plan elements.
 Regarding the WRIA 15 Committee’s approach to selecting projects and actions, the law also speaks to “high and lower priority projects.”
-The WRIA 15 Committee understands that, as provided in the Final Guidance on Determining Net Ecological Benefit (Ecology, 2019b), “use of these terms is not the sole critical factor in determining whether a plan achieves a NEB… and that plan development should be focused on developing projects that provide the most benefits… regardless of how they align with [these] labels” (page 12).
-For WRIA 15, this watershed plan recognizes the goal of protecting fish stocks and aquatic life, regardless of listing status.
+The Committee understands that, as provided in the Final Guidance on Determining Net Ecological Benefit (Ecology 2019b), “use of these terms is not the sole critical factor in determining whether a plan achieves a NEB… and that plan development should be focused on developing projects that provide the most benefits… regardless of how they align with [these] labels” (page 12).
+For WRIA 15, this watershed plan recognizes the goal of protecting water quantity as the primary component of habitat for fish populations and aquatic life.
 In order to provide a benefit to the greatest length of stream channel, the highest priority projects are those in that provide protection or restoration of headwater streamflows.
-It is the perspective of the WRIA 15 Committee that this watershed plan satisfies the requirements of RCW 90.94.030.
+It is the perspective of the WRIA 15 Committee that this watershed plan, if fully implemented, satisfies the requirements of RCW 90.94.030.

 1.2 Requirements of the WRIA 15 Watershed Restoration and Enhancement Plan